-This policy covers basic video production risks, such as customer property damage or injuries.
-Bundle with property insurance in a business owner’s policy to save.
+Commercial general liability insurance covers basic risks, such as a client injury on the set.
+Bundle with property insurance in a business owner’s policy (BOP) to save.

-A BOP is a cost-effective insurance policy for video production studios that bundles property insurance and general liability insurance at a discount.
+A BOP is a cost-effective insurance policy for video production studios that bundles equipment coverage and general liability coverage at a discount.